netcup-community/community-tutorials/TEMPLATE.md

  4) I understand and agree that this project and the contribution are public and that a record of the contribution (including all personal information I submit with it, including my sign-off) is maintained indefinitely and may be redistributed consistent with this project or the license(s) involved.

-Signed off by: Niki Hansche <mf-developing@hansche.de>
+Signed off by: Author Name <AuthorEmail>